 Browse here for experienced speakers used by or recommended to the Healthier Dancer Programme.
 Contact details, background and subject areas covered are given for each speaker.
-Speakers listed here are all actively engaged members of One Dance UK and work actively within dancer health, science, and/or medicine.
+Speakers listed here work actively within dancer health, science, and/or medicine.

-These speakers sometimes deliver our healthier dancer talks for us, where specialist subject knowledge is required or are available to deliver bespoke talks and workshops, which can be arranged in discussion with you to suit your specific needs.
-If you can’t find the speaker you are looking for, please call the HDP Managers at Dance UK on 020 7713 0730 or email us on [email protected] as we may be able to make further suggestions.
+These speakers sometimes deliver our Healthier Dancer Talks for us, where specialist subject knowledge is required or are available to deliver bespoke talks and workshops, which can be arranged in discussion with you to suit your specific needs.
+If you can’t find the speaker you are looking for, please call the HDP Manager at One Dance UK on 020 7713 0730 or email us on [email protected] as we may be able to make further suggestions.

 Dr Imogen (Jen) Aujla, PhD